How to Make a DIY Glory Hole (What Actually Works)

 A DIY Gloryhole To Go is a weekend DIY that delivers years of discreet adventure—provided you keep it clean, consensual, and within the law.
 Build responsibly, maintain diligently, and let the good times roll.

-Final Thoughts on DIY Glory Hole Projects
+Final Thoughts on DIY Glory Hole Projects (From People Who’ve Actually Built Them)

 Building a DIY glory hole can be an educational project, but it comes with real trade-offs.